eugene-babichenko/eugene-babichenko.github.io/toolbox.md

   installed.
 It also allows you to create your own correction rules.
 * [pjson](http://igorgue.com/pjson/).
 Reads JSON/XML inputs and gives you
   pretty-printed outputs.
 Especially good when combined with `curl`.
+* [pandoc](https://pandoc.org/index.html).
+A great tool to convert documents from any format to any other format.
+* [wscat](https://github.com/websockets/wscat).
+A very simple utility to debug WebSockets.

 ## Utilities with GUI